newt10/homebridge-broadlink-rm/README.md

 | stepSize | Increments of fan speed.
 This will update Home app UI so that fan speed increases in steps.
 If your fan support 4 speeds and the step size should be 100/4 = 25. | 25 | 1 |

 ##### Combined fan speed and swing modes
 Some fans (e.g. Lasko tower fan) with remotes that have a display, generate unique hex codes for a combination of each speed and swing mode.
-If you has such a device, you can record each hex code in the config.json as shown below.
+If you have such a device, you can record each hex code in the config.json as shown below.

 config.json
 ```